Rotator cuff tears that are surgically repaired fail almost 60% of the time? Why go through the risks of surgery only to have that kind of odds going

 - Umbilical cord tissue product shots

 The first line of defense is usually to let the shoulder rest and avoid performing activities that flare the pain.
 Over time, with strengthening exercises incorporated with your resting, you may feel improvements and even healing.

-For those whose shoulder does not respond well to a regime of rest and physical therapy, they may be told that surgery is their only next option, however, stem cell shots have been proven to significantly repair rotator cuff injuries with minimal disruption to your life.
+For those whose shoulder does not respond well to a regime of rest and physical therapy, they may be told that surgery is their only next option, however, our services have been proven to significantly help rotator cuff injuries with minimal disruption to your life.

-Many people are now looking to stem cell shots as an alternative to surgical procedures to help them heal from shoulder injuries like a torn rotator cuff.
+Many people are now looking to natural shots as an alternative to surgical procedures to help them heal from shoulder injuries like a torn rotator cuff.

-If you’re suffering from a torn rotator cuff and you’ve been told that shoulder surgery is your only option, you may be a great candidate for stem cell therapy.
-Research into stem cells for torn rotator cuffs is ongoing, however, there are already indications that this treatment method is an effective option for those looking to avoid surgery.
+If you’re suffering from a torn rotator cuff and you’ve been told that shoulder surgery is your only option, you may be a great candidate for Umbilical cord tissue therapy.

 Want to learn more?
 Give us a call.